Plan Your Research Visit

 Our research rooms are open to the public.
 Each National Archives location holds different groups of records.
 To make the most efficient use of your time, please email, write, or telephone us in advance to make sure that the documents or the microfilm you want to see are at our location.

 When submitting an inquiry, include your contact information so that we can reach out to you in case more information is needed.
 All requests are answered in the order they are received, regardless of the method you use to communicate with us.
 Please allow 10 business days for us to respond.
-We often are able to respond much sooner than that.

 For us to be able to answer your questions properly, you should be able to tell us: